 Where to stay: The 4* Scandic Voss is the newest addition to accommodation in Voss and is located right at the foot of the brand new gondola which whisks skiers up to Mount Hanguren peak in under nine minutes.

-How to get there: Take a simple direct flight into the picturesque city of Bergen before a scenic, one-hour fifteen-minute railway journey into Voss.
+How to get there: Take a simple, direct two-hour flight into the picturesque city of Bergen before a scenic, one-hour and fifteen-minute railway journey to Voss on the magical Bergen Railway.

 Kvitfjell